GHG Inventory Glossary

 Solar Radiation

 Electromagnetic radiation emitted by the Sun.
 It is also referred to as shortwave radiation.
 Solar radiation has a distinctive range of wavelengths (spectrum) determined by the temperature of the Sun, peaking in visible wavelengths.
-(IPCC2)
+(IPCC)

 Source